 However, research suggests that up

-Many people can manage symptoms of GERD through lifestyle changes, such as:
+Many people can manage symptoms of GERD through lifestyle changes,

 - eating multiple small meals each day instead of three large meals